Sign Up to Judge

-2. Attend the Judges' Orientation Session on Monday, January 12 from noon to 1:00 p.m in room 214D of the Convention Center.
+2. Attend the Judges' Orientation Session on Friday, January 8, 2016, 12:00p.m. – 1:00p.m in Room Tahoma 4 (located on Tahoma, Level 3 of the Conference Center).
 While we request that first-time judges attend and encourage all judges to do so, this session is not required.
 You will pick up your packet and find out which posters you are judging here.
-If you are unable to attend this session, you can get your packet at the poster session itelf.
+If you are unable to attend this session, you can get your packet at the poster session itself.

-Judges will each evaulate between 2 and 4 posters.
+Judges will each evaluate between 2 and 4 posters.
 Note that 3:30-4:30 is for judges only, and general viewing will begin at 4:30.
 See the links below for evaluation criteria and other information.

 Download the 2015 judging guidelines.

 Feedback: Please keep in mind that the purpose of this session is to give students experience presenting their work and feedback on their efforts.
 The most valuable responses they get are your written notes in the top section of the evaluation form, so we thank you for taking the time to write these short comments.